Users

 Users Enable Simple User Privacy Management

-By associating a User with a Session, you can delete all Sessions and session artifacts associated with a User with a single API call.
+Deleting a User will delete all Sessions and session artifacts associated with that User with a single API call, making it easy to handle Right To Be Forgotten requests.

 You can associate rich business context with a User: